dllopes/web-1/README.md

 # web-1

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+**This is a test application.**

+First: install gem bundler

+Just run the commands:

-* System dependencies
+* bundle install

-* Configuration
+* rails db:create

-* Database creation
+* rails db:migrate

-* Database initialization
+* rails server

-* How to run the test suite
+# How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* run this command: rspec

+# How to create sales from a file

+* Go to a url in which the server reports (after -> "Listening on tcp://")

+* Create an account and log in

+* Click in "Choose File" button and select the correct file

+* Click in "Create Sale"

+* A success message should appear with the Total Gross Income